 Upon withdrawal from VAPZ plans, the accumulated capital is converted into a virtual income for tax purposes.
-The virtual income is then taxed at the individual's marginal income tax rate, after an important tax reduction is granted.
+The virtual income is then taxed at the progressive income tax rate, after an important tax reduction is granted.
 The virtual income is determined by applying a conversion rate to the accumulated capital (between 3.5% and 5%) and has to be declared during a certain period (13 years, except when the individual withdraws from age 65, in which case, the declaration duration is only 10 years).
+If the pension is taken up at the normal retirement age (65 years old) and the self-employed was professionally active until that age, then only 80% of the accumulated capital is converted into a virtual income.